tolleiv/docker-workshop-docs/steps01.md

 ## Exercise

 Run two `tolleiv/pokesrv` containers on your system and present your favorite Pokemon on both of them.
 Check the resource consumption of the containers.

+## Exercise

+What are possible ways to change the health state of a container which is started like this:

+    docker run -d --name=sick_boy --health-cmd='test -f /healthy.txt' --health-interval=2s busybox sleep 1d

+Health check can be run with:

+    docker inspect --format='{{.State.Health.Status}}' sick_boy